Changissnz/selfinterest/README.md

 metaphorically hears their own echoes, and every echo caused by them is comprehended by them with chance for their re-evaluations.
-Another form of confrontation consists of those in social contexts, phrased differently, under the rule of combinatrics of implicit and explicit commandment in spheres of influence.
+Another form of confrontation consists of those in social contexts, phrased differently, under the rule of the combinatrics of implicit and explicit commandment in spheres of influence.
 But there are no dynamics of dichotomy required to be a part of the self.
 An unwavering faith, for instance, of the self is somehow not compromised by their expression, through their self-interest, into the outward